Jo Hurcombe LLB (Hons), LLM, Adv Dip (Couns), MBACP

 Working With Young People

+Behaviour is communication but we can all struggle to make sense of our own behaviours at times.
 Children will often try to make sense of life events from their own narrative.
 This can create anxieties and misconceptions which are not always obvious or easy to make sense of.
+This is something we would work on within therapy.
 Depending upon their age, it can sometimes be difficult for a child to vocalise their feelings and so I work in a variety of ways to enable them to work through what is going on for them.
 With children and young people, depending upon their age and wishes, I may work with mindfulness, play, art and crafts, therapeutic stories and movement as well as talking therapy.

 Areas of work with children and young people include: